improvedk/improve.dk/source/_posts/live-blogging-from-the-2011-pass-summit-day-2-keynote/live-blogging-from-the-2011-pass-summit-day-2-keynote.md

 **[9:10]  **Going through hardware on stage, introducing the Dell & HP appliances.for PDW, DW in general.
 Plug'n'play appliances.
 Appliances sound great, but aren't they just overpriced versions of what you can do yourself?
 Add virtualization and you've got a complete appliance in just a VMDK.
 From boot to data loading / production usage – 20 minutes.
 If you have the money, this is a great & quick way to get started.

 **[9:14]  **HP appliance can be ordered a month from now.
-Can start small and scale up – “Don't know how big you can built it, haven't reached limit yet”.
+Can start small and scale up – "Don't know how big you can built it, haven't reached limit yet".

 **[9:19]  **Next topic – Extent Any Data, Anywhere – ODBC drivers for Linux – unreadable white on light orange background slide text.